Camp children walk across the snow-covered zoo

 What are your policies regarding health and safety?

-• Lincoln Park Zoo staff members are required to be vaccinated against COVID-19.
+• Lincoln Park Zoo encourages all campers to be vaccinated against COVID-19.

 • Lincoln Park Zoo will follow city and state guidelines regarding face coverings and other health procedures.
-At times, campers may be required to wear a face covering regardless of vaccination status, so please be sure to send a face covering with your camper.
+For certain situations, campers may be required to wear a face covering regardless of vaccination status, so please be sure to send a mask with them.

-• Camp staff are all CPR- and first aid-certified and an EMT is on-site during camp.
+• Camp staff are CPR- and first aid-certified and an EMT is on-site during camp.

 • Caregivers are the zoo’s most important partners in keeping our camp community healthy and safe.
 If your camper feels unwell or shows any signs of infectious illness (sore throat, new cough, difficulty breathing, vomiting, diarrhea, severe headache, or a fever at or above 100.4 degrees Fahrenheit), please do not send them to camp!